New Mexico Divorce Tips

 • During exchanges of custody, contact or confrontation between the parents must be avoided

-• A domestic relations mediation program can be established by a judicial district as per court rules and which the Supreme Court can approve.
+• A domestic relations mediation program can be established by a judicial district as per court rules which the Supreme Court can approve.
 The district court can make a contract with or employ a counselor to offer mediation, evaluations and consultations in domestic relations in those cases that involve children.
-The Supreme Court approves a sliding fee scale as per which the parents need to pay the costs of this program
+The Supreme Court approves a sliding fee scale as per, which the parents need to pay the costs of this program.

-• The term "priority consultation" indicates that the court has requested suggestions about temporary arrangements and brief assessment and specific information about the parenting situation
+• The term "priority consultation" indicates that the court has requested suggestions about temporary arrangements, brief assessment and specific information about the parenting situation.

 • New Mexico acknowledges an act or order pertaining to grandparent visitation that has been issued by any state, district, territory or Indian tribe of the U.S.